Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 They can also serve as advocates for their employees within the company by recommending them for promotions or other opportunities.

-Having a strong relationship with one’s reporting manager is important for both the employee and the organization as a whole.
+Having a strong relationship with one’s reporting manager is important for both the employee and the organisation as a whole.
 When employees feel supported and empowered by their managers, they are more likely to perform at a high level and contribute positively to the success of the company.

 HOD Head Of Department